krista-vaidya/rme/.github/CONTRIBUTING.md

 ## Fixing typos

 You can fix typos, spelling mistakes, or grammatical errors directly using the GitHub web interface by making changes in the corresponding *source* file.
 This generally means you'll need to edit a `.qmd` file.
+This book is written using [Quarto](https://quarto.org/docs/books/).

 ## Bigger changes